npalm/docker-introduction/markdown/part1.md

 !SUB
 ### Update a docker image
-* Commit you change in the container to an (new) image.
+* Commit your changes in the container to an (new) image.
 ```
 docker commit mycontainer <yourname>/ubuntu
 ```